Connecting batteries in series vs parallel

 5. Test the circuit: After connecting the batteries in parallel, test the circuit to ensure that the voltage remains the same as that of a single battery, while the overall current capacity increases.

-When connecting batteries in parallel, make sure that the positive terminals are connected to each other and the negative terminals are connected to each other.
+When connecting batteries in parallel, make sure that the positive terminals are connected and the negative terminals are connected.

 This configuration helps in increasing the overall current capacity of the battery bank without changing the voltage.